pravega/gstreamer-pravega/README.md

 For video frames, the timestamp will reflect when the image was captured by the camera.
 This allows different streams to be correlated precisely.

-Typically, the payload will be a single 188-byte frame of an MPEG transport stream or a single fragment of a fragmented MP4 (fMP4).
+Typically, the payload will be a single fragment of a fragmented MP4 (fMP4).
 An fMP4 fragment can be as small as a single video frame.
 For most use cases, fMP4 is recommended. fMP4 will store the PTS (presentaton timestamp) and DTS (decode timestamp) values with sufficient resolution